Raman-Kathpalia/IBM-MQ-Multi-Instance-QMgr-Automatic-Start/README.md

 3. 	--- (deprecated feature)

-4. 	--- (deprecated feature
+4. 	--- (deprecated feature)

 5. Logs all Failover activity on node with time stamp for later review.

-6. If you have to stop MQ activity using [endmqm]; this process wouldn't interfere.
+6. If you have to stop MQ activity using [endmqm](https://www.ibm.com/support/knowledgecenter/en/SSFKSJ_9.0.0/com.ibm.mq.ref.adm.doc/q083320_.htm); this process wouldn't interfere.
 StartStandby.bash acts only on QMgr with STATUS(Running elsewhere).
 But it's a good idea to stop this process as well.

 7. StartStandby.bash polls/checks every 20 seconds.
 You can edit that in script by altering the Polling_Interval_Value 	    variable.